Spring Theme and Centers for Preschoolers

 If you don’t want to use the chips I include, you can let them use mini erasersmini flowersbuttonsplastic counters, or any other small manipulative that can fit in the square.
 I include some examples below and don’t forget to download the game.
 You just have to click on the link below.

 You can also have your children doing Spring puzzles, going on a nature hunt, or pretending to be camping in the playground.
-PBS Kids also have many nature-inspired games that you can find here.
+PBS Kids also has many nature-inspired games that you can find here.

 Sensory Activities

 Sometimes we may think that sensory activities are more for younger children, but that is not necessarily true.
-Preschoolers enjoy these activities as well and they give you an excellent opportunity to put their senses to work and ask questions that will encourage children to analyze situations and come up with scientific answers.
+Preschoolers enjoy these activities and they give you an excellent opportunity to put their senses to work and ask questions that will encourage children to analyze situations and come up with scientific answers.
 They also promote imaginary play and language development.

 One of my favorite sensory activities for preschoolers is the use of playdough.
 It is also great to exercise their fine motor muscles.
 You can offer your children a tray with playdoughrolling pins, and flower cookie cutters to make playdough flowers, and also buttonspom-pomspistils, and gems for decoration.
 You can even add mini potsladybugs, and butterflies.

 Planting Sensory Tub: fill your sensory tub with dirtplastic mini potsmini gardening tools, and artificial flowers.
 Use the opportunity to talk to your children about the different textures, smells, and colors.
 Ask them questions about what will happen if they are planting real flowers.
-What will they need to make them grow, and how to take care of them.
+What will they need to make them grow, and how to take care of them?
 It is a wonderful opportunity to integrate sensory play with science and language and vocabulary development.

 Dramatic Play